 The Seattle Art Museum originated from the Seattle Fine Arts Society established in 1905 and the Washington Arts Association that was formed in 1906.
 The two institutions merged in 1917.
 In 1931, the group was named as the Art Institute of Seattle.

 During the early years after the establishment of the organization, Richard Fuller was an active member and the President of the Seattle Fine Arts Society.
 He, with his mother funded $250,000 towards building an art museum in Volunteer Park.
 The city provided the land.

 Later, Carl Gould, a leading architect of the Pacific Northwest designed an Art Deco building for the museum.
 The art museum opened on June 23, 1933.

 The collection with the Art Institute and the artworks donated by the Fullers formed a major portion of this museum's collection.
 Fuller assumed the position of museum director.
 He never took a penny for his service.
 In 1991, the art collection in the Art Deco building was moved to a newly built Seattle Art Museum building located in downtown Seattle.

 The Seattle Asian Art Museum that forms a part of the Seattle Art Museum is located inside the Volunteer Park.
 The Art Deco building, which originally housed the museum's collection, is now the location of Seattle Asian Art Museum.
 There is a special facility of free admission into the museum on the first Saturday and the first Thursday of every month.

 The museum arranges special visits for school students and discounted tours for large groups.
-There are special arrangements for physically challenged visitors.
-The museum hosts a variety of shows, exhibitions, gallery talks, and lectures from time to time.
-It always encourages new artists to display their works.
-It has preserved a great treasure of the 'old' and is always looking forward to greeting the 'new'.
+There is special provision for the physically challenged visitors.
+They host a variety of shows, exhibitions, gallery talks and lectures and encourage new artists to display their work.
+It preserves a treasure of the 'old' and looks forward to greet the 'new'.